38 DIY Headboard Ideas for a Low-Cost Bedroom Refresh

 With crafts store supplies, you can make a DIY headboard that nods to a classic wrought-iron bed frame silhouette.
 Assemble two 36x48-inch frames from canvas stretchers.
 Positioned side by side, the frames will fit nicely behind a full-size bed.
 Paint frames and let dry.
 Cut two pieces of off-white linen, leaving enough material on all sides so it can be pulled tautly across the backs of the frames and stapled.
 Sketch half of the headboard design on each piece of linen with a pencil, and draw over the outline with a black king-size permanent marker.
 Lay the linen facedown on the backs of the corresponding frames.
 Use a staple gun to secure linen to frames.
 Staple the center top first; stretch the linen and staple at the bottom.
 Repeat for the sides.
 Continue stretching and stapling until linen is secure.
-Mount the framed canvas headboard on the wall with sawtooth hangers — two per frame — and secure with removable adhesive strips.
+Mount the framed canvas headboard on the wall with sawtooth hangers (using two per frame) and secure with removable adhesive strips.

 Turn old architectural elements into a stunning headboard.
 In this cottage bedroom, pairs of shutters topped with decorative moldings do the trick.
 This is a great way to incorporate beloved fixtures from childhood homes or room makeovers into your bedroom.
 You can also give them new life with a fresh coat of paint!
-However, shutters, paneling, and other elements can be quite heavy—be sure to install your finds securely to the wall.
+However, shutters, paneling, and other elements can be quite heavy, so be sure to install your finds securely to the wall.

 Hang fabric behind your bed for a simple DIY headboard that packs a patterned punch.
-Almost any fabric will do — think vintage quilts or tapestries, drapes, or even a pretty flat sheet.
-The are great finds at many tropical vacation destinations.
+Almost any fabric will do, including vintage quilts or tapestries, drapes, or even a pretty flat sheet.
 Cut and hem your chosen fabric the same width as your bed.
 Hang the fabric from hooks or a curtain rod.
 You can even use some extra fabric to sew up a slipcover for an accent pillow!